Add Column to DataFrame in R

 #2 22 45 python constant_value

-By using the methods explained above you can also add empty column to DataFrame in R.
+By using the methods explained above you can also add an empty column to DataFrame in R.

 Conclusion

-In this article, you have learned how to add a new column in R, add multiple columns, add a column with a constant value, e.t.c
+In this article, you have learned how to add new single/multiple columns in R and add a column with a constant value, e.t.c with multiple examples.

 You can also find examples explained in this article at R GitHub Project.